 Born and raised in Long Island, NY.
-Now studying computer science, math & philosophy at Yale.
-I spend most of my time (outside of classwork/extracurriculars) doing full-stack mobile app development, although I am also interested in machine learning, bioinformatics, and neuroscience.
+Now studying computer science & math at Yale.
+My interests include full-stack development, machine learning, bioinformatics, and neuroscience.

 At WWDC in 2013, I crossed paths with Rohan Kapur, and we started building a debate platform Contra.
-Many years and several iterations later, we found ourselves with a modest but devoted user base using the app.
-The app is still functional today and has raised funding, although as of 2018 I have chosen to step down to an advisory role to pursue other projects.
+Many years and several iterations later, the app now has a modest but devoted user base; the app is still functional today, although as of 2018 I have begun to shift my focus to new projects.

-Along the way, I found my way to the field of machine learning, developing a love for math in the process.
+Along the way, I found my way to the field of machine learning.
 Rohan and I started A Year of AI in 2016 to document our learnings.
 A handful of machine learning projects are still available on my GitHub.

-In 2017, I graduated high school and enrolled at Yale University.
-At Yale, I’ve been fortunate enough to meet some incredible people, and join the following groups:
+In 2017, I enrolled at Yale University.
+At Yale, I’ve been involved with the following groups:

 - Yale Daily News: I co-lead the web development team, where we are now in the process of planning a ground-up redesign of our website and internal tools to modernize our newsroom.
-I also wrote about dinosaurs that one time.
+I also wrote about dinosaurs once.

 - Restaurant Rescue Project: I served on the board of RRP my freshman year.
 We help to eliminate food waste around New Haven by bringing leftover food from restaurants around the area to shelters and soup kitchens.

 In the summer of 2018, I interned at Yale startup Snackpass (YC W18).
-As one of five engineers at the company, I was responsible for rebuilding their backend infrastructure in Node.js, and migrating away from Firebase.
-I continue to work with Snackpass on a part-time basis.
+As one of five engineers at the company, I was responsible for rebuilding their backend infrastructure in Node.js and migrating away from Firebase.

-In the summer of 2019, I will be interning at Butterfly, helping to build the iOS app that powers their portable ultrasound machine.
+In the summer of 2019, I will be interning at Butterfly, helping to build the iOS app that powers their portable ultrasound devices.